-Westerby has mentioned a meeting it had with Mr F of Joseph Oliver.
+Westerby has mentioned a meeting with Joseph Oliver.
 But we've seen no written record of that meeting.
-Westerby has previously said that SIPP operators aren't required to meet with introducing IFAs before accepting business from them.
 However, Westerby now seeks to rely on these meetings to evidence that it did take steps to ascertain Joseph Oliver's permissions and that Joseph Oliver had confirmed to Westerby that it had the required "top-up" permissions.
 In my opinion, if these meetings were the way Westerby was intending to evidence Joseph Oliver's permissions, in order to comply with its regulatory obligations, in particular Principle 2, (to conduct its business with due skill, care and diligence), and Principle 3, (to take reasonable care to organise and control its affairs responsibly and effectively), Westerby should have had processes in place to ensure that it was able to evidence the due diligence it had carried out on Joseph Oliver, including the steps taken to confirm Joseph Oliver's permissions.